denzelrenner/LIFE4136-Group1-Rotation2/README.md

  3. Input the protein sequence for the g46214 reference protein sequences into the `Enter Query Sequence` field, and select `BLAST` at the bottom of the page

- 4. Manually retrieve the protein sequence of the homologs from the blastp results page by selecting their ncbi dataset accession code (i.e `XP_018447019.1`) in the blastp results page
+ 4. Manually retrieve the protein sequence of the homologs from the blastp results page by selecting their ncbi dataset accession code (i.e `XP_018447019.1`).

  5. Select the `FASTA` option at the top of the page, and finally copy and paste the protein sequence into the `g46214_homologs.fasta` fasta file

- 6. The consensus protein sequences for the reference, diploid and tetraploid protein sequences should also be added to the `g46214_homologs.fasta` in fasta format.
+ 6. The consensus protein sequences for the reference, diploid and tetraploid protein sequences should also be added to the `g46214_homologs.fasta` file in fasta format.

-The accession codes for the homologs used in subsequent steps of the analysis are outlined below:
+The accession codes for the homologs identified in this step and used in subsequent steps of the analysis are outlined below:
 | Homolog | Accession Code |
 |--------|------------------|
 | Hirschfeldia incana | KAJ0255869.1 |